suarez605/suarez605/README.md

 I am Álvaro Suárez, a Software Engineer from Madrid, Spain.
 I am mainly a Backend developer in languages such as Java and Python but I am also interested in many more things like Cybersecurity, Big Data and Artificial Intelligence.
 I am also a self-taught photographer and I really like the intelligence world in fields like SIGINT, HUMINT and IMINT.

 - 🔭 I am a ETSIINF UPM Student.
-Also doing some work as a Backend Lead dev on KANARA SPORTS.
+At this moment working on Globant as Python Software Engineer.
-- 🌱 I’m currently learning FastAPI, also learning about Cyberintelligence.
+- 🌱 I’m currently learning FastAPI, Cyberintelligence, Software and Cloud Architectures and Backend.
 - 👯 I’m looking to collaborate on free software projects or any disruptive idea to build a startup.
 - 💬 Ask me about anything related to Computer Science or about any subject from the Computer Engineering Degree at ETSIINF.
 - 📫 How to reach me: Twitter: @suarez605